ryor/ryor/README.md

 ### The runner

-Add an index.js file in your runnables directory that specifies your runnables:
+Add an index.js file in your runnables directory that specifies your runnables like this:

+tasks/index.js

 ```js
 import ryor from 'ryor'